Mike Rojas: Baseball career

 On March 7, 2017, Rojas was named the manager of the Leones del Caracas, for the 2017–2018 season.

 In 2018, Rojas will spend his first season as a member of the Kansas City Royals' organization as their Double-A manager; his father, Cookie, appeared in 880 games for the Royals between 1970 and 1977, and made four American League All-Star teams as a second baseman.

+On January 9, 2026, Rojas was hired to serve as the associate manager for the Piratas de Campeche of the Mexican League.